Semiotics

 Semiotics (Note: Pronunciation: /sɛmɪˈɒtɪks/, /siːmɪˈɒtɪks/) is the study of signs.
-It is an interdisciplinary field that examines what signs are, how they form sign systems, and how individuals use them to communicate meaning.
-Its main branches are syntactics, which addresses formal relations between signs, semantics, which addresses the relation between signs and their meanings, and pragmatics, which addresses the relation between signs and their users.
+It is an interdisciplinary field that examines what signs are, how they form sign systems, and how individuals use signs to produce and communicate meaning.
+Semiotics is usually divided into syntactics, which addresses how signs are organized and combined; semantics, which addresses the relation between signs and their meanings; and pragmatics, which addresses the relation between signs and their users.
 Semiotics is related to linguistics but has a broader scope that includes nonlinguistic signs, such as maps and clothing.

-Signs are entities that stand for something else, like the word cat, which stands for a carnivorous mammal.
+Signs are things that stand for something else, such as the word cat, which stands for a carnivorous mammal.
 They can take many forms, such as sounds, images, written marks, and gestures.
-Iconic signs operate through similarity.
+Icons are signs that operate through similarity.
 For them, the sign vehicle resembles the referent, such as a portrait of a person.
 Indexical signs are based on a direct physical link, such as smoke as a sign of fire.
 For symbolic signs, the relation between sign vehicle and referent is conventional or arbitrary, which applies to most linguistic signs.
-Models of signs analyze the basic components of signs.
+Models of signs analyze their basic components.
 Ferdinand de Saussure's dyadic model identifies a perceptible image and a concept as the core elements, whereas Charles Sanders Peirce's triadic model distinguishes a sign vehicle, a referent, and an effect in the interpreter's mind.

 Sign systems are structured networks of interrelated signs, such as the English language.
-Semioticians study how signs combine to form larger expressions, called texts.
-They explore how the message of a text depends on the meanings of the signs composing it and how contextual factors and tropes influence this process.
+Semioticians study how signs combine to form larger units of meaning, called texts.
+They explore how the text's message depends on the meanings of its signs and how contextual factors and tropes influence this process.
 They also investigate the codes employed to communicate meaning, including conventional codes, such as the color code of traffic signals, and natural codes, such as DNA encoding hereditary information.

 Semiotics has diverse applications because of the pervasive nature of signs.
 Many semioticians study cultural products, such as literature, art, and media, investigating both the elements used to express meaning and the subtle ideological messages they convey.
 The psychological activities associated with sign use are another research topic.
 Biosemiotics extends the scope of inquiry beyond human communication, examining sign processes within and between animals, plants, and other organisms.
-Semioticians typically adjust their research approach to their specific domain without a single methodology adopted by all subfields.
-Although the roots of semiotic research lie in antiquity, it was not until the late 19th and early 20th centuries that semiotics emerged as an independent field of inquiry.
+Because semiotics spans many disciplines, no single methodology is used across all of its subfields.
+Although the roots of semiotic research lie in antiquity, it was not until the late 19th and early 20th centuries that semiotics emerged as an independent field of inquiry through the work of Peirce and Saussure.